datacommonsorg/import/simple/stats/config.md

 The long form description of the variable.

-The description will also be used to create NL embeddings for the variable.
+The description is carried through to the graph and used downstream for search.

 #### `properties`